-Wayne Memorial Hospital: Respecting the Beliefs of Our Community
+Wayne UNC Health Care: Respecting the Beliefs of Our Community

 The Pastoral Care Department’s focus is to demonstrate through compassionate care our concern for the patient as a whole person, encompassing not just the body, but the soul, mind, spirit, emotions and human relationships important to the patient.
 Our mission is to facilitate opportunities for healing through response to the spiritual needs of the patient and family, while also providing a spiritual presence and support for the patient care team and Hospital staff.